 Golf coverage in the US is mostly shared between NBC and CBS, with ESPN+ also getting in on the action from time to time.
-In the UK, it's exclusive to Sky Sports (and its Now TV) streaming service), while in Australia it's Kayo Sports you want.
-Whoever your chosen streaming provider is, remember you can take it with you wherever you go - just tee-off with a reliable VPN in your bag.
+In the UK, it's exclusive to Sky Sports, while in Australia it's Kayo Sports you want.
+Whoever your chosen streaming provider is, remember you can take it with you wherever you go - just tee-off with a reliable VPN in your bag this year.

-The 2019/20 campaign concluded with Dustin Johnson winning the 2020 Tour Championship after excelling throughout the FedExCup Playoffs - stopped from a clean sweep of all three events only by a miraculous Jon Rahm putt - and then triumphed at Augusta in The Masters to earn his first Green Jacket.
+The end of last year's campaign saw Dustin Johnson win both the PGA 2020 Tour Championship after excelling throughout the FedExCup Playoffs - stopped from a clean sweep of all three events only by a miraculous Jon Rahm putt - and then triumphed at Augusta in The Masters to earn his first Green Jacket.

-Read on as our guide features all the latest PGA Tour news, most important PGA tournament dates scheduled for the 2020/21 season, and all the essentials like how to find a PGA Tour live stream and watch golf online from anywhere in the world, each and every week for the 2020/21 season.
+Read on as our guide explains how to find a PGA Tour live stream and watch golf online from anywhere in the world, each and every week for the 2020/21 season.

 How to watch PGA Tour golf from outside your country